whitneyburton/portfolios/students/1611-back/courtney-meyerhofer/20170302_courtney_meyerhofer_m2.md

 ### Playing a Part

-I paired with module 1 students twice per week and general made myself available to members of my cohort.
+I paired with module 1 students twice per week and generally made myself available to members of my cohort.
 With Max Glassie, I co-hosted two spike workshops: recursion fundamentals and how interpreters work.

 ------------------